 Study includes the following activities:

 - Revision of notes from previous lessons

 - Research (book and internet) of a subject

 - Reading a novel or quality newspaper

 - Reading articles and magazines/gazettes linked to your subject area.
-These can be located in the school library
+These can be located in the school library or via JSTOR

 - Essay planning

-- Any advice given by your teachers
+- Following up on any advice given by your teachers

 - Using the subject handbooks available for additional guidance

 - Working collaboratively with your peers on a project or task